 Now, the lunisolar calendar comes into “Spring.”
 The first of the 72 KOU (micro-season) starts with RISSHUN (beginning of spring).
 Spring breezes blow, thawing the frozen earth.

-That said, the temperature just before 7 am was -7°C and the sky was so clear.
+That said, the temperature just before 7 am was -7°C and the sky was completely clear.

 The moon!
 Looks like perfectly round.
 As the sky brighten, it was disappearing at the Northern Alps (bottom of the image) shining in the morning glow.